aroberts1228/ebdbackup/content/blog/church-websites.md

 *How* can cover several questions or call-to-actions.
 How do I contact your church?
 How do I give online if your church offers that?
 How do I get more information?

 Take the time to view your website through the eyes of a total stranger that knows nothing about your church.
 What questions would you want answered?
 What information would you like easily avliable online?
 If you can easily answer *Who*, *What*, *When*, *Where* and *How*, you are on your way to have a good church website.
 Once your site functions well, we can move into making it look better.

->"We don't have the budget for a professional designer, how can we have a better looking site?"